rickwierenga/HowPretty/README.md

 - [ ] Design an app icon.
 - [ ] Add an Android version.
 - [ ] Use bounding boxes of face to crop the image for higher accuracy.
 Tell the user to move closer or further away to get the perfect resolution (150 by 150).
-- [ ] Use bounding boxes of face to crop the image for higher accuracy.
-Tell the user to move closer or further away to get the perfect resolution (150 by 150).
 - [ ] Add a share buttons which shares the image, score and a link to the app.

 ---